 The contract states that Atari retains the rights to develop similar properties, so if these hotels are a success, we could see more establishments in the future.
 Hopefully this strategy proves successful for the legendary company.

-For more information about the future hotels visit www.atarihotels.com.
+For more information about the future hotels and to sign up for exclusive members-only offers, visit www.atarihotels.com.